bcgov/common-service-showcase/collections/_onboarding/getok.md

 {% include common/postmanExampleModal.html %}

 ###### Step 5 Invite your team member
-After you’ve created the account for your application, you can invite your team member(s) anytime using our invitation form.
-The invitee(s) will get an email that is linked to your application and be able to jump in at any stages of the processes.
-All members can add or remove other team members (except him or herself).
+After you’ve created the account for your application, you can invite your team member(s) anytime.
+The invitee(s) will get granted access to their IDIR, linked to your application, and be able to jump in at any stages of the processes.

 {% include common/getokBtn.html %}